 Verifying Burner Operation

 Uninsulated live components are exposed when louvered control access panel is removed.

-1. Remove the louvered control access panel and verify there is power to the unit.
+- 1. Remove the louvered control access panel and verify there is power to the unit. - Set thermostat above room temperature and observe the ignition sequence.